-Large accelerated filer X Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company 0 00 bwth company, indicate by check mark if the registrant has elected no th any new or revised financial accounting standards provided pursua 1 Indicate by check Yes □ No 🗷 mark whether the registrant is a shell company (as defined by Rule 12 2b-2 of the Exchange Act).
-As of May 24, 202 23, registrant had outstanding 213,726,419 shares of common stock.
+Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company or revised financial accounting Indicate by check mark company, indicate by check mark if the registrant has elected not to use the extended transition g standards provided pursuant to Section 13(a) of the Exchange Act. □ whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes registrant had outstanding 215 million shares of common stock. ıy new